canonical/multipass/.github/ISSUE_TEMPLATE/documentation-issue-suggestion.md

 ---

-**What are issue or suggestion are you reporting?**
+**Description of documentation issue or suggestion**
 A description of the issue or suggestion you are making.

-**Do you have a proposal to fix the issue or enact the suggestion?**
+**Proposal to fix issue or enact suggestion**
-A description of how you think the issue should be fixed or how to enact your suggestion.
+If applicable, a description of how you think the issue should be fixed or how to enact your suggestion.

 **Additional context**
 Any additional context such as a link to the documentation page, a screenshot, etc.